 Virtual gifts too, gifts that aren’t physical like a subscription or a new computer game.
 These go down very well with my boys.

 It’s really not so hard to find things that they need and will love to receive as a gift at Christmas.

 My husband and I aren’t really bothered about gifts so this isn’t a big deal in our household.
 We tend to buy each other silly but useful things, chocolate, soap, socks, beer.
 It’s pretty easy to make your partner smile on Christmas morning if the kids are happy.

 Travel themed underwear was something Chef tried once, it was lovely, but just make sure you know your wife’s, or huzband’s size!

 I love anything with a map on it.
-Check out thesetravel themed scarves, scarves are always useful and don’t come in different sizes.
+Check out these travel-themed scarves, that double as face coverings, scarves are always useful and don’t come in different sizes.